Burning Garden Waste in France

-However, as the legal basis for the ban is not set out in statute law, some discretion is left to local prefets and mayors as to how it is adopted and enforced.
+However, although the legal basis for the ban is set out in statute law, some discretion is left to local prefets and mayors as to how it is adopted and enforced.

 The general ban is enshrined in standard (model) departmental health regulations issued by central government, which stipulates that open-air burning of household and other waste using is prohibited.

-Thus, Article 84 of règlement sanitaire départemental states:
+Thus, Article 84 of règlement sanitaire départemental dating from 1978 states:

 'Tout dépôt sauvage d’ordures ou de détritus de quelque nature que ce soit ainsi que toute décharge brute d’ordures ménagères sont interdits.'